larsaars/linux-setup/README.md

 # linux-setup
 My linux setup including vim config (based on [this](https://github.com/ny64/vim-setup)) etc. Be sure to be in home dir (~) when installing!
+> Note: I'm using the WSL with Kali-Linux for this setup.

 ## installation
 ### zsh